nexustech24/nexustech24/README.md

 # Projects 🚀
 Here are a few highlighted projects:

-* NexusSurf: A PyQt5 Based webbrowser.
+* Muse (NexusSurf known before): A PyQt5 Based webbrowser.

 * Bitview Downloader: DONE! it is a downloader for Bitview.